Rudxain/blog/proposal/DRY-T&C.md

 ## Solution
 Here comes my proposed solution...

-A standard international registry of (unique) contract identifiers.
+An open standard international registry of unique contract identifiers.
 Each identifier maps (associated) to a complete, clear, unambiguous, legally-sound, document that could be used as-is or as a template for customized docs.
 Every major (semantically breaking) update must have a different version number, and the previous version must still be available for reference.

 To allow custom contracts to specify modifications ([`diff`s](https://en.wikipedia.org/wiki/File_comparison)), a standard diff description format (like Git's) should be used for machine-readable text.
 For human consumers, something like `Section 3, paragraph 5, sentence 4, is to be replaced with "blah bleh..."` could be used instead, but each one of those "part-numbers" must be rigorously defined by the specification (How exactly do we split sentences?), not the author of the custom-contract.